GPotoshin/bri/README.md

 ### MHAttention
 We have a prototype of mhattention algorithm

+### Encoder
+We have a prototype of encoder algorithm

+### Decoder
+We have a prototype of decoder algorithm

+### Time

+* A singlethreaded version of code takes 3min to run 6G transformer.
+The goal is to have time down to subsecond

 ## Tests
 Most funcitons are covered by tests, so you can see how they work by looking at those examples.